bostondataprivacy/census-amicus/README.md

 # A Simple Simulation of a Random Guessing Attack

-This repository provides the code used in the experiments reported in the amicus brief by Calo et al. submitted in regards to Case number 3:21-CV-211-RAH-ECM-KCN in the the United States District Court for the Middle District of Alabama, Eastern Division.
+This repository provides the code used in the experiments reported in an amicus brief of data privacy experts.

 To execute the code, either clone the repository or download it as a zip file.
 In the repository where you downloaded the code, run